Modern Greek food fit for traditional full-to-the-brim feasting.

 Gringlish.
-That's how chef Philip Vakos and co-owner Stell Kaponas describe the cuisine at Bahari.
+That's how chef Philip Vakos describes the cuisine at Bahari.
 A fusion of Greek and English, it's a concept that's certainly drawing crowds to their humble Swan Street restaurant.

-The chargrilled octopus with ouzo, lemon and oregano ($18.90) is a succulent starter and, if you're lucky, the specials for the day might permit a serving of prawn stuffed zucchini flowers: a clear standout.
-Moving through to main course, the slow roasted lamb shoulder with lemon, rosemary and garlic ($17.90) does what any good lamb shoulder should do: it falls apart at the nudge of a fork and then proceeds to melt in your mouth.
-The fasolakia — traditional Greek beans with onions, dill and tomato ($13.90) — is a welcome and tasty side, while the cauliflower and pomegranate salad ($13.50) is an appropriate nod to currently trending flavours in the Melbourne food scene.
+The chargrilled octopus with ouzo, lemon and oregano is a succulent starter and if you're lucky, the specials for the day might permit a serving of prawn stuffed zucchini flowers: a clear standout.
+Moving through to the main course, the slow-roasted lamb shoulder with lemon, rosemary and garlic does what any good lamb shoulder should do: it falls apart at the nudge of a fork and then proceeds to melt in your mouth.
+The fasolakia — traditional Greek beans with onions, dill and tomato — is a welcome and tasty side, while the cauliflower and pomegranate salad is an appropriate nod to currently trending flavours in the Melbourne food scene.

-Some of the dishes are a bit heavily salted, but thankfully there's a dessert menu sweet enough to balance out the savoury (and an extensive wine list to quench your thirst).
-If you can pronounce it, the traditional galaktoboureko ($9) is the way to go.
+Dessert should also be on your radar when visiting Bahari.
+If you can pronounce it, the traditional galaktoboureko is the way to go.
 Think creamy semolina custard infused with lemon and vanilla, sandwiched between flaky sheets of filo.
-Yes.

 It's good, authentic food coupled with service from genuine people who just know that the best way to anyone's heart is through their stomach.
-The dishes are heavy, but in that satisfying, full-to-the-brim way — although, we'll be impressed if you're able to walk after this kind of Gringlish feast at Bahari.
+The dishes are heavy but in that satisfying, full-to-the-brim way — although, we'll be impressed if you can walk after this kind of Gringlish feast at Bahari.

 Book unique getaways and adventures dreamed up by our editors